sigsum/sigsum/proposals/2026-05-29-no-duplicate-cosignature-keys.md

 list to remove some cosignature lines have been under consideration).

-Handling of any duplicates is also not explicitly described, but I think the reasonable interpretation (and current implementation) considers a known witness to have cosigned the check point if there is at least one csignature line with that witness' key hash and a signature that is valid.
+Handling of any duplicates is also not explicitly described, but I think the reasonable interpretation is to consider a known witness to have cosigned the check point if there is at least one cosignature line with that witness' key hash and a signature that is valid.

 [log api]: ../log.md
 [Sigsum proof]: https://git.glasklar.is/sigsum/core/sigsum-go/-/blob/main/doc/sigsum-proof.md

 ## Duplicates according to the current implementation

-In `sigsum-go` currently represents the set of cosignatures in a `CosignedTreeHead`as a `map[crypto.Hash]Cosignature`, and the corresponding parsing functions already fail on duplicates,
+The `sigsum-go` implementation currently represents the set of cosignatures in a `CosignedTreeHead`as a `map[crypto.Hash]Cosignature`, and the corresponding parsing functions already fail on duplicates,
 ```
 if _, ok := cosignatures[keyHash]; ok {
 	return nil, false, fmt.Errorf("duplicate cosignature keyhash")
 }
 cosignatures[keyHash] = cs
 ```

+The `sigsum-c` implementation currently handles cosignatures as a plain list, and allows duplicate key hashes.

+The `sigmon` implementation currently allows multiple cosignatures, and in the case of multiple valid cosignatures for the same witness it uses the latest timestamp.

 ## Semantics of duplicate cosignatures